TEDxAuckland/tedx-auckland-site/src/_drafts/interview-with-pete-ceglink.md

 We can redesign plastics to be less harmful and reusable, but we will still have to address our throwaway culture.
 The second most significant challenge is the mentality of that “someone else will deal with it”.
 I think to overcome these underlying cultural issues, a greater emphasis on education of plastics is needed.
 This issue of ocean plastics is relatively new, and even the experts are still learning the repercussions of our actions.

-**What was, or is your biggest challenge?**
+**What was or is your biggest challenge?**

 So far my most significant challenge was to reinvent myself into an “entrepreneur” with international demand for our products from over 90 countries.

-The second most significant challenge was to sell an idea that increases the value of life for every living thing on the planet, and yet only 95% of the population could purchase and implement the technology.
+The second most significant challenge was to sell an idea that increases the value of life for every living thing on the planet, and yet 95% of the population couldn't purchase and implement the technology.
 It was frustrating to struggle to raise $360,000 for a product to clean up our oceans while a backpack raised over $1,000,000 (It was a great backpack though).
 In the end, we raised the money from donations from concerned citizens around the globe.
 The average donation was $7.

 **My understanding is that the problem starts on land and with us, what lifestyle changes are going to be the most effective in preventing plastic pollution?**